5OME-ONE/5OME-ONE.github.io/_posts/reverse-engineering/2024-09-14-GrabThePhisher.md

 **Difficulty:** Easy

 ## Walkthrough
-We start by unziping the file named `c75-GrabThePhisher.zip`, which has been provided, using `cyberdefenders.org` as password.
+We start by unzipping the file named `c75-GrabThePhisher.zip`, which has been provided, using `cyberdefenders.org` as password.

 ### **Q1:** Which wallet is used for asking the seed phrase?

-After decompressing, we are left with a some files including an HTML file, exploring the content we see some wallets, only one off these wallets matches
+After decompressing, we are left with some files including an HTML file, exploring the content we see some wallets, only one of these wallets matches

 ![alt text](/assets/images/reverse-engineering/GrabThePhisher/wallets.png)